wilson0x4d/X4DESO/X4D_Bank/README.md

 If ESO is already running, execute **/reloadui** command.

 ## Versions

+v1.18

+- Fixed bug where partial stacks were sometimes not being filled if target bag was full and prior stack failed to fill.

 v1.17

 - Reports withdrawal/deposit summaries at end of auto-deposit/auto-withdraw actions, and also shows free backpack/bank slot counts (no need to click tabs.)